 What is relevant now is addressing the issue of what should the modern warfighter know?

 The best place to start is by reintroducing and then defining basic terminology.
-We can start by casting aside our preconceived notions of overweight guys in pajamas in strip malls wearing black belts they awarded themselves and dig into the often misunderstood name, “martial artist.”
+We can start by casting aside our preconceived notions of overweight guys in pajamas in strip malls wearing black belts they awarded themselves and digging into the often misunderstood name, “martial artist.”

 Oxford Dictionary defines martial as “relating to fighting or war.”
 The same source offers multiple definitions of the term artist, the second of which is “a person skilled at a particular task or operation.”